QTPN Flora Discovery Project

 Flora Discovery Project: empowering conservation groups to conduct threatened flora surveys in Queensland

-The ANPC is excited to announce that we have been selected as one of 2025’s Bank Australia community customer grant recipients, to support our Queensland Threatened Plant Network (QTPN*) Flora Discovery Project.
+The ANPC was selected as one of 2025’s Bank Australia community customer grant recipients, supporting the Queensland Threatened Plant Network (QTPN*) Flora Discovery Project.
 These grants aim to grow the impact of Bank Australia customers who are making a difference in areas such as nature and biodiversity, climate action, affordable and accessible housing and First Nations Recognition and Respect.

-Five Flora Survey Training Workshops will be held during 2025/26 to train community-based volunteer groups and citizen scientists in regional areas of Queensland to undertake targeted native flora surveys and fill key gaps in our knowledge of our threatened plants.
-The workshops will build their capacity to conduct strategic and highly valuable surveys of rare flora, and assist in the long term planning, implementation and monitoring of recovery actions for these species.
+Five Flora Survey Training Workshops are being held during 2025/26 to train community-based volunteer groups and citizen scientists in regional areas of Queensland to undertake targeted native flora surveys and fill key gaps in our knowledge of our threatened plants.
+The workshops are building their capacity to conduct strategic and highly valuable surveys of rare flora, and assist in the long term planning, implementation and monitoring of recovery actions for these species.

 Queensland is the most biodiverse state in Australia with over 14,000 species of native plants and plant-like species such as algae and lichens.
 Over 1000 of these plants are listed as threatened (under the Queensland Nature Conservation Act and the federal Environment Protection and Biodiversity Conservation Act), making up 78% of all of Queensland’s threatened species.
 Many of these plants are poorly known and under-surveyed.
 Without baseline data on their population sizes and health, it is very difficult to prevent their extinction.